 Melnick-Needles syndrome is a rare disorder; fewer than 100 cases have been reported worldwide.

-Mutations in the FLNA gene cause Melnick-Needles syndrome.
+Variants (also called mutations) in the FLNA gene cause Melnick-Needles syndrome.

 The FLNA gene provides instructions for producing the protein filamin A, which helps build the network of protein filaments (cytoskeleton) that gives structure to cells and allows them to change shape and move.
 Filamin A binds to another protein called actin, and helps the actin to form the branching network of filaments that make up the cytoskeleton.
 Filamin A also links actin to many other proteins to perform various functions within the cell.

 This condition is inherited in an X-linked dominant pattern.
 The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
-In females (who have two X chromosomes), a mutation in one of the two copies of the gene in each cell is sufficient to cause the disorder.
-In males (who have only one X chromosome), a mutation in the only copy of the gene in each cell causes the disorder.
+In females (who have two X chromosomes), a variant in one of the two copies of the gene in each cell is sufficient to cause the disorder.
+In males (who have only one X chromosome), a variant in the only copy of the gene in each cell causes the disorder.
 In most cases, males experience more severe symptoms of the disorder than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition